Occupational Exposure

 What Compensation Is Available for Power Plant Workers?

 Power plant workers diagnosed with mesothelioma have multiple compensation options.
-The extensive use of asbestos from numerous manufacturers means most workers qualify for claims against many different sources.
+The extensive use of the carcinogen by numerous manufacturers means most workers qualify for claims against many different sources.

 Asbestos Trust Fund Claims